S2-group/GreenLab-LAB2-LAB3-LAB4-2024/README.md

 # R-LAB
-Intro to R, Stat-tests and plotting LAB (GreenLAB) GREEN-LAB R Introduction Scripts and Notes
+Intro to R, Stat-tests and plotting LAB
+GREEN-LAB R Introduction Scripts and Notes
 # Overview
 This repository contains R scripts and notes created by GREEN-LAB to serve as an introduction to R programming.